nicksenap/stories_time/README.md

 # ✨Story time for abbie✨
-Converting story oriented youtube video to transcription.
+Converting story oriented youtube video to transcription using [aws transcribe](https://aws.amazon.com/transcribe/).

 ## To run the project
 To restore dependency